 When you think of farming, images of tractors and strange looking attachments might come to mind.
-But in the 21st century, farming is no longer just about mechanical tools —it’s about precision, data, and technology.
-Enter precision farming, or precision agriculture (agriculture is more inclusive), an approach that’s changing how crops are grown and livestock is managed, with an emphasis on better decisions and bottom line.
+But in the here and now farming is no longer just about mechanical tools.
+But, the catch is that many farmers are very skeptical of digital technologies.

 What is Precision agriculture?

-Precision farming, also known as precision agriculture, focuses on tailoring farming practices to the specific needs of individual fields, crops, or even sections of a field.
-Using data-driven insights, farmers can apply water, fertilizer, or pesticides exactly where and when they’re needed.
-The practice has existed since time began, but tools have gotten a lot better.
+Precision agriculture (because there is also viticulture, horticulture, tillage, forestry and the seasonal farm services sector…), focuses on tailoring your output and expenditure to individual fields, crops, and even sections of a field.
+Using data-driven insights, farmers can apply knowledge where and when it is needed.
+The practice has existed since time began, but our tools have gotten slightly better.

 This approach optimizes resource use, reduces waste, and increases yield.
 Think of it like this: instead of watering an entire field equally, you only water the parts that are dry.
 This is called variable rate technology (VRT).
 Instead of spraying all crops with fertilizer, you target just the areas that need a nutrient boost.